🌺

 Very Common

-Sauces and toppings are the real trap — ask about both every time, even when ordering tofu or plant-based poke.
-Ponzu-style sauces often use dashi made with bonito (fish); spicy sauces commonly use egg-based mayo.
-Furikake — the seasoning blend sprinkled on rice and poke bowls — typically contains dried fish and is easy to miss as it looks like sesame.
+Sauces and toppings are the real trap at every poke counter: ask about each component separately, even when ordering tofu.
+Ponzu-style sauces often use dashi made with bonito; spicy sauces commonly use egg-based mayo.
+Furikake, the seasoning sprinkled on rice and bowls, typically contains dried fish and looks like sesame.
 Plain shoyu or sesame bases may be vegan but are not guaranteed.
-Visitors assume tofu poke is automatically safe without realising each sauce component and topping needs separate confirmation.

-poke counters · food halls · casual dining restaurants · food trucks · rice dishes
+poke counters · food halls · casual dining · food trucks · rice dishes

 Very Common